Tent, Backpack, Sleep System

 2.8 oz | $60

 The Outdoor Research Versaliner Sensor Gloves are your quintessential 150 weight fleece liner hiking gloves, only they come with an added bonus – waterproof shells stashed in back-of-hand pockets.
 You’ll barely notice them until needed, but they add significant warmth by protecting against wind and rain.
-Technically, the liners are not seam taped, and thus not completely waterproof, but they do a good impression of it in light to moderate rain when other gloves would be soaked through.
-A great pair of hiking gloves!
+Technically, the liners are not seam taped, and thus not completely waterproof, but they do a good impression of it in light to moderate rain when other gloves would be soaked through immediately.
+A versatile pair of hiking gloves!

-REI Co-op Trailmade Beanie
+REI Co-op Lightweight Logo Beanie

-1.5 oz | $15
+2 oz | $20

 Hydration, Kitchen, Bathroom

-3.6 oz | $41
+0.8 oz | $19

 Pair of 1L Smartwater Bottles